 At the event

 - Get there early and say HI to all volunteers.
-This is both polite, but gives you a heads up on any issues.
+Often Ignite’s have volunteers who help run the event.
+Be friendly to them.
+If anything goes wrong they’re the ones who will know about it first and respond, and you want to know who and where they are.
 As the host, you will be the person who has to explain, or respond to, anything that goes wrong in front of the crowd.
-You want to know what’s coming.

 - Speakers are depending on you.
 Most of them will be nervous.
 They need someone to tell them where to be and what to do.
 That is your job as host.
 You are not just host for the audience, you are also the host for the performers.
 Make sure they have what they need.
 A nice touch is to have a box of bottled water in the speaker waiting area – it’s a common pre-speaking request.

 - 30 minutes before start, assemble all the speakers.
 Use the PA to ask all speakers to come to the stage.
 Introduce yourself and have a short meeting that covers: a) the order they’ll be speaking b) where they are supposed to sit c) letting them walk on stage to get their bodies comfortable with what it feels like d) a reminder of how awesome they are and how supportive the audience will be (lie if necessary).

 - Make sure you ask speakers how to pronounce their names.
 Have a pad of paper listing the speaker order, and when you ask them how to pronounce, write it down.
 You won’t remember otherwise.
 Plan to take that paper with you up on stage.

 - Make sure to give them a tour of the stage.
 By letting them walk on the stage you calm their nerves.
 Their bodies get to see what it will actually be like when they speak. if you don’t do this, they have to deal with the sensory surprise of what the lights, audience, etc. feel like.
 You don’t want to surprise your speakers.